Noctsol/template-ansible-default/README.md

 # template-ansible-default
-Noctsol's ansible template

-Has the proper folder structure to run ansible and has actual example
+This is the repository I use as a template for ansible.
+It has the proper folder structure to run ansible and has actual examples.
+Feel free to use it!

+**Version Info**
+- ansible [core 2.13.3]
+- python version = 3.10.4
+- jinja version = 3.0.3

 - **Inventory**
-  - **Default** - Contains an inventoryfiles in INI and YML Formats
+  - **Default** - Contains inventory files in INI and YML Formats
-  - **Cloud** - Contains Dynamic Inventory Examples for the following cloud providers
+  - **Cloud** - Contains dynamic inventory examples for the following cloud providers:
     - AWS
     - Azure
     - Google